- Viber / Whats App: +977 98510 95 800

-It is believed that the king Prithivi Narayan Shah has built this temple.
+It is believed that the king Prithvi Narayan Shah has built this temple.
 It is one of the richest temples in Nepal in the context of artifacts and decors.
-The figure of Durga & kali are hanged on the wall of Temple.
+The figure of Durga & Kali is hanged on the wall of Temple.
 The main gate of the temple with a lion holding flag is kept on the top of the stone pillar and four Bhairav figures in its four corners.
-The pujari or prest performs daily prayers and ritual in the temple by closing doors offering eggs, orange, rice, red powder and strips of cloth to the deities.
-After the ritual worship the shrine is opened to public for worshipping.
+The pujari or priest performs daily prayers and ritual in the temple by closing doors offering eggs, orange, rice, red powder and strips of cloth to the deities.
+After the ritual worship, the shrine is opened to the public for worship.

 The goddess Manakamana is also known as wish fulfilling deity because people believe that the Manakamana Devi fulfills the wishes of the people.
 After performing tantric worshipping in the morning the sacrifices of animals and birds are done.
-On every full moon day a goat is sacrificed as an offering from the state.
+On every full moon day, a goat is sacrificed as an offering from the state.
 Both Hindu and Buddhist worship Goddess Manakamana.
-During winter the ridge appears as an island above the sea of morning, mist spectacular view include of deep valleys, terraced field and the Manaslu Himchuli and Annapurna ranges.
+During winter the ridge appears as an island in the sea of the morning, the most spectacular view includes of deep valleys, terraced field and the Manaslu Himchuli and Annapurna ranges.

 You will surely enjoy visiting this temple and that will be your lifetime memories.
 Fulfill your aspire to visit this temple once in a life time.
 We recommend you to join Tour in Nepal.